hkhan701/hkhan701/README.md

 ## ![meowdy](/assets/meowdy1x.webp "meowdy") About Me

-I am a highly skilled and motivated software engineer with a passion for developing innovative solutions.
-I am also passionate about building beautiful, intuitive, and performant web applications.
+I am a highly skilled and motivated software engineer with a passion for developing innovative solutions and am passionate about building beautiful, intuitive, and performant software.

 With a strong foundation in computer science from the University of Manitoba, I am dedicated to continuous learning and driving technological advancements.
-I am in my 3rd year of University and part of the co-op program, currently studying distributed systems, AI, and statistics.
+I have completed my first co-op at Agri and Agrifood Canada as a software developer, and am currently on my second software developer internship with Conquest Planning.
 As a team member, I pay attention to the details, maintain a healthy team workflow, give space to my teammates to grow, and enjoy working with people who know more than me.

+I am currently working on my latest project which is a SaaS product called Deal Dynamo.
+It is currently in the works and has generated over $170 in the past 2 months alone passively.
+I hope to expand and grow this in different domains.
+You can check it out below in my projects!

-I am currently working on a few personal projects and always looking for new opportunities to learn and grow.
+I am always looking for new opportunities to learn and grow.
 I also run a 3D printing service, dabble in 3D modeling, and love to tinker with robotics!

 ## ![HACKERMANS](/assets/HACKERMANS1x.webp "HACKERMANS") Coding Skills